ganesh-k13/Btree/README.md

 * This is developed as an assignment for Advanced Algorithms Course.
 * I would like to thank my professors, Prof. NS Kumar and Prof. Channa Bankapur for their valuable advice.
 * I would like to give credit to Prof. NS Kumar for providing necessary code for file handling.

+## Important Note
+* The code tends to give a segmentation fault in Ubuntu.
+* Highly recommended to use Windows Bash shell till issue is resolved.